codedance/Retaliation/README.md

   * Python 2.6+
   * Python PyUSB Support (on Mac use brew to "brew install libusb")

-Thanks to the team at <a href="http://www.papercut.com/">PaperCut</a> for "coping a few in the head" during testing!
+Thanks to the dev team at <a href="http://www.papercut.com/">PaperCut</a> writing print management software for "coping a few in the head" during testing!

+*Tip:* If your dev team is down under and you're finding Retaliation is loosing its affect, try dipping each missile in roo poo for some added punch :-)